limitstory/EVMMv2/docs/setup.md

  - CRI-O: v1.30.x
  - Buildah : 1.33.x
  - CRIU: 4.1.1
+Notes
- Note: This guide primarily targets Kubernetes v1.30.x.
+- This guide primarily targets Kubernetes v1.30.x.
 Other versions (e.g., v1.27.x) may require additional adjustments.
- Note: Be mindful of the CRIU version, as an outdated version may cause CRIU failure.
+- Ensure that a recent CRIU version is used, as outdated versions may cause checkpoint/restore failures.
-Note: EVMMv2 uses Buildah internally to construct checkpoint-based container images.
+- EVMMv2 uses Buildah internally to construct checkpoint-based container images.

 ## Prerequisites